 Crucially, that same evaluation of the 'Cares' model showed the younger volunteers who are part of South London Cares benefit too:

-A second evaluation in 2016, this time of South London Cares as well as North London Cares, underscored these outcomes, with older neighbours reporting that over time they:
+A second evaluation in 2016, this time of South London Cares as well as North London Cares, underscored these outcomes, with older neighbours reporting that, over time, as a result of being part of our activities, they:

-The human stories at the heart of these statistics can be seen in our film, below, or by downloading our 2014 and 2016 impact reports.
-You can also meet some of the amazing older and younger Londoners who are part of the North London Cares network by clicking on the links below...
+The human stories at the heart of these statistics can be seen in our film, below, or by downloading our 2014, 2016 and 2019 impact reports.
+You can also meet some of the amazing older and younger Londoners who are part of the South London Cares network by clicking on the links below...